Amaretto Bread Pudding

 While the pudding is getting it’s first turn in the oven you can work on the topping.
 This decadent sauce is made from butter, sugar, egg, and Amaretto liqueur.
 It’s very flavorful, which is why you only need a little to flavor it.

-» MORE: Cream Cheese Enchiladas Recipe
+» MORE: Fluffy Blueberry Pancakes Recipe

 Leave a Comment